hayeah/ruby-bootcamp-mongoid/diy-callback-part3-chain-compilation.md

 }
 ```

-Pay attention to how the `k3` continuation wraps the around callback around `&main` before passing it into `k2`.
-To illustrate the change, let's rename the block argument to `main2` to denote the wrapped `main`:
+Pay attention to how the `k3` continuation wraps the `:around` callback around `&main` before passing it into `k2`.
+To illustrate this change more clearly, let's rename the block argument to `main2` to denote the wrapped `&main`:

 ```ruby
 k5 = lambda { |target,&main|